Who Gets The House In a Divorce?

-As such, divorcing couples will often try and move the mortgage into one name as part of the overall financial settlement, to prevent complications arising in future.
+As such, divorcing couples will often try and move the mortgage into one name as part of the overall financial settlement, to prevent complications arising in the future.

 What happens if the family home is owned by just one spouse?

 If your marital home is only in one spouse’s name it’s essential the other spouse registers home rights with the Land Registry.
-This means that they register their rights in the property and stops the property from being sold, transferred or mortgaged without their knowledge.
+This means that they register their rights in the property and stops the property from being sold, transferred, or mortgaged without their knowledge.

 it’s important to know that this is only a temporary solution until the financial consent order is in place and a permanent solution has been found.
 It will also be obsolete after the decree absolute has been issued so you must register before your divorce is finalised.

 What should I do when selling a house because of divorce?